sascha-dibbern/Hugiki/README.md

 cd /home/user/projects/demosite
 hugo server -D
 ```
-(See also more at [Hugo quick start](https://gohugo.io/getting-started/quick-start/)
+(See also more at [Hugo quick start](https://gohugo.io/getting-started/quick-start/))

-Hugo's development server will provide content under http://localhost:1313/ that Hugiki will proxy to.
+Hugo's development server will provide content on your computer under [http://localhost:1313/](http://localhost:1313/) that Hugiki will proxy through to the Hugiki session.

 ### Start Hugiki